karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Optional files

-Only `game.odin` and `math.odin` are required to compile the game DLL.
+Only `game/game.odin` and `math.odin` are required to compile the game DLL.
 You can delete the other `.odin` files in the root directrory of the repository if you wish.
 They are there because they contain things I often use in all projects.
 Most of them have a description at the top of the file, explaining what it contains.

 ## Atlas builder